rapidsai/spark-examples/getting-started-guides/csp/aws/emr.md

 This is a getting started guide to XGBoost4J-Spark on AWS EMR.
 At the end of this guide, the reader will be able to run a sample Apache Spark application that runs on NVIDIA GPUs on AWS EMR.

-For more details of AWS EMR and get started, please check the [AWS document](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html).
+For more details on AWS EMR, please see this [AWS document](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html).

 ### Configure and Launch AWS EMR with GPU Nodes

 Go to AWS Management Console and click EMR service and select a region, e.g. Oregon.
-Click Create cluster and select  "go to advanced options", which will bring up a detailed cluster configuration page.
+Click `Create cluster` and select "Go to advanced options", which will bring up a detailed cluster configuration page.

 ###### Step 1:  Software and Steps

-Select emr-5.23.0 release, uncheck all the software versions, and then check Hadoop 2.8.5 and Spark 2.4.0.
+Select emr-5.27.0 release, uncheck all the software versions, and then check Hadoop 2.8.5 and Spark 2.4.4.
+(Any EMR version supporting Spark 2.3 and above will work).

-Also add following settings to disable Spark Dynamic Allocation by default.
+Also add the following setting in "Edit software settings" to disable Spark Dynamic Allocation by default: `[{"classification":"spark-defaults","properties":{"spark.dynamicAllocation.enabled":"false"}}]`

 ![Step 1: Software and Steps](pics/emr-step-one-software-and-steps.png)